 What Other Mesh Products Are Being Investigated?

-In addition to Physiomesh and C-QUR, we are also investigating the following mesh products:
+In addition to Ethicon Physiomesh and Atrium C-QUR, we are also investigating the following mesh products:

 - Ventralex ST